 The Arkansas Attorney General’s office fights Medicaid fraud by investigating and prosecuting violations of State and federal law involving Medicaid providers and the abuse or neglect of nursing home residents.

-Medicaid fraud occurs when Medicaid providers use the Medicaid program to obtain money they are not entitled to.
+Medicaid fraud occurs when providers use the Medicaid program to obtain money in which they are not entitled.

 The Medicaid Fraud Control Unit accepts complaints regarding Medicaid fraud and abuse and neglect.
 A report can be filed here.
 All complaints are confidential.

 The Medicaid Fraud Control Unit also monitors and takes action regarding the abuse or neglect that a Medicaid recipient may suffer in long-term health care facilities.
 There are times that Medicaid residents, especially the elderly, are physically and sexually abused or neglected by health care workers.
 Physical abuse or neglect includes anything from striking to sexually assaulting a resident, to withholding necessary and adequate food, physical care or medical attention.
 Financial abuse includes the misuse of a resident’s trust funds to pay for nursing home services already being paid for by the Medicaid program or for uses of a resident’s funds not authorized by the resident or the resident’s guardian, trustee or administrator.

 The Attorney General's office provides a checklist of questions families should ask administrators when considering moving a family member into a nursing home facility.
 Also visit Medicare.gov to find nearby facilities and their federal ratings.